CompSoftVer/CSim/README.md

 # README #
-# David Sanan 2019 #

 ### What is this repository for? ###

 * Quick summary
-Models, tools, and proofs for the formal verification of: a partitioning/separation hypervisor abstract specification, XtratuM hypervisor for LEON3, SPARC V8 ISA semantic models.
+Models, tools, and proofs for CSim^2 a compositional verification framework.

 ### How do I get set up? ###